Skip to content

 The Protocol

 Here is the protocol.
 The basic idea is to start with the vanishing identity above, run a zerocheck on it, and then unroll everything.
 But since we need the final evaluation claims on p^(I^,X)\widehat{p}(\widehat{I}, X), q^(I^,X)\widehat{q}(\widehat{I}, X), lo^(I^,X)\widehat{\text{lo}}(\widehat{I}, X), and hi^(I^,X)\widehat{\text{hi}}(\widehat{I}, X) to pertain to the same evaluation point, we need to be a bit tricky.
-Below, we sketch a slightly simplified version of the protocol that we actually run.

-• on the root claim sQ=?Q~(r0)s_Q \stackrel{?}= \widetilde{Q}(r_0), the parties run just the GKR and Frobenius steps of the exponentiation protocol.
-In this way, they reduce that claim to further claims, now of the form sP=?P~(r1)s_P \stackrel{?}= \widetilde{P}(r_1) and sq,i=?q^(i^,r1)s_{q, i} \stackrel{?}= \widehat{q}(\widehat{i}, r_1) for i{0,,63}i \in \{0, \ldots , 63\}, say.
+• the parties begin by running just the GKR step on the first of these claims, namely s=?Q~(r)s \stackrel{?}= \widetilde{Q}(r).
+In this way, the verifier reduces that claim to further claims, now of the form sQ,i=?Qi~(r)s'_{Q, i} \stackrel{?}= \widetilde{Q_i}(r'), for i{0,,63}i \in \{0, \ldots , 63\}.

-• in a batched way, the parties now run four mul\ell_\text{mul}-round sumchecks:
+• the parties now batch the following two mul\ell_\text{mul}-round sumchecks:

 • the parties now run the oblong-multilinearization step just once across all four oblong-multilinears.
 In this way, they obtain evaluation claims of the form p^(ri^,rx)\widehat{p}(r_{\widehat{i}}, r'_x), q^(ri^,rx)\widehat{q}(r_{\widehat{i}}, r'_x), lo^(ri^,rx)\widehat{\text{lo}}(r_{\widehat{i}}, r'_x), and hi^(ri^,rx)\widehat{\text{hi}}(r_{\widehat{i}}, r'_x), i.e. for which the values ri^r_{\widehat{i}} and rxr'_x are the same in all four claims.